smithbr/backup.sh/README.md

 # backup.sh

-My backup script for saving a snapshot of my laptop's `/home` and `/opt` directories to Dropbox.
+A backup script I made for saving a snapshot of my laptop's `/home` and `/opt` directories to Dropbox.

 ## Setup